 - Cohabitation Agreements.

-Following a separation, parents do not have to go to court about the care arrangements for their children.
+Following a divorce or separation, parents do not have to go to court about the care arrangements for their children.
 As a matter of principle, we encourage our clients to reach an agreement with the other parent, if possible and reasonable to do so, without the need to resort to the Family Law courts, which will save on legal fees.
 Continue reading “Children’s care arrangements following separation”

 Families and money can sometimes be a volatile combination.
 That is never more so than when divorces and Wills are concerned.